Tech for Families

 For more information on how students and teachers use Canvas to support learning and how parents can access Canvas, visit the Canvas for Students and Families page.

-Clever is a digital platform that allows one place for resources and communication.
-Clever is used mainly as a single-sign on tool for elementary levels to help students login to other platforms
+Clever is a digital portal that organizes resources and communication for teachers and students.
+Clever is used mainly as a single-sign on tool for elementary students to ease the login process to other learning platforms.

 Canyons partners with the Comcast Corporation to cover monthly Internet connection costs for families in need.
 Applying for free WiFi through Comcast Essentials is easy.
 Here’s how: